Football Striking, Kicking, or Kneeing an Opponent Penalty

 A referee can call a personal foul for striking, kicking, or kneeing an opponent during or after a play.
 Most often, it’s called after a play because it can be difficult to separate all but the most flagrant offenses from regular football contact.
 In practice, this penalty is normally meant to prevent heat of the moment fights after a play.

 The penalty for striking, kicking, or kneeing an opponent affords some exceptions for the line of scrimmage and for recovering a loose ball.
 At the line of scrimmage, a defensive lineman is allowed to fend off an opponent by pushing or placing a palm against the opponent’s head and mask.
 However, players still cannot punch or strike opponents in a flagrant, unnecessarily rough manner.
 The same applies for recovering a loose ball, where space is also tight.

 A referee uses a personal foul signal for a striking, kicking, or kneeing an opponent penalty.
-A referee will hold one arm at chest level parallel to the ground, and with the other make a chopping motion to the center of the arm.
+To signal a personal foul, a referee will strike one wrist against another above his head.

 - Punching an opponent after a play has been called.